ambaradan/vale-at-rocky/README.md

 The next step is to edit the *.vale.ini* configuration file in the home folder.
 This facilitates adding the entries in *accept.txt* to each exception list in all styles listed in *BasedOnStyles*, and also adding all words found in the *accept.txt* vocabulary files to the substitution rule (Vale.Terms) for matching checks.
 Instead, entries in *reject.txt* are automatically added to an existence rule (Vale.Avoid) that flags all occurrences as errors.

+> [!NOTE]
-**NOTE:** Inclusion of vocabularies in all styles listed in *BasedOnStyles* offers the advantage of making vocabularies independent.
+> Inclusion of vocabularies in all styles listed in *BasedOnStyles* offers the advantage of making vocabularies independent.
 This means that you only need to update the project vocabulary to customize third-party styles instead of updating the styles themselves.

 To add vocabularies to the configuration file, just add a line that includes the vocabularies you want to use: